 “From the sense of hoops to jump through and steps students need to take, on the one hand it is the easiest form of aid to apply to because you just need to fill out the FAFSA,” Barnett says.
 “But on the other hand, we know the FAFSA can be complicated and confusing to fill out.
 We’ve seen time and time again that the actual application has been a stumbling block for individuals and first-generation individuals,” many of whom may be the most likely to benefit from the Pell Grant, he says.

 Unlike some other grants and scholarships, funding for the Pell Grant does not run out over the course of a year.
-While many institutions encourage students to file the FAFSA early and provide students with suggested deadlines, even those who miss a deadline can still receive Pell Grant awards, Rubin says.
+But experts still encourage students to file the FAFSA early, as other financial aid can be first-come, first-served.

-Experts say even if a family or student thinks they won’t qualify for the Pell Grant, they should still fill out and submit the FAFSA.
+Even if families or students think they won’t qualify for the Pell Grant, they should still fill out and submit the FAFSA, experts say.
 The FAFSA is required for all federal financial aid, not just the Pell Grant, and nearly all students who apply qualify for some form of this aid.
-The federal deadline to file the FAFSA is June 30, but some states have earlier FAFSA deadlines.
+The federal deadline to file the FAFSA is June 30, but some states and institutions have earlier FAFSA deadlines.

 Pell Grant Aid Disbursement

-If there are additional funds left over, a student will be issued a credit, Rubin says.
+If there are additional funds left over, a student will be issued a credit.
 The form of this credit varies depending on the institution.
 The credit can be used to pay for books, up to a certain amount, and other educational expenses.